-Legalization prevents suicide simply because people have better access to good medicine.
+Legalization prevents suicide because people have choice in medicine.

-The American Journal of Public Health recently published a study that indicated legalization prevents suicide.
+The American Journal of Public Health recently published an observational study that indicated legalization may prevent suicide.
 In states offering access to medical cannabis, there is a marked decrease in death by suicide, especially among young men.
 This research builds off previous peer-reviewed studies that demonstrate that cannabinoids have potent anti-depressant effects.

 Some Studies Say Cannabis Causes Depression

 The new research contrasts previous findings that cannabis is associated with depression.
 It is true that, statistically speaking, cannabis consumers are more frequently diagnosed with depression.
 However, they can find no causality.
 It is more likely that environmental and socioeconomic factors connected to depression lead to cannabis use.
 It is also very likely that depressed individuals are using cannabis to treat their symptoms.